robertptran34/Hotel-Data-SQL-PowerBI-Dashboard/README.md

   - country: Nvarchar(255), country code of hotel.
   - required_car_parking_spaces: Float, required parking space for stay.
   - Parking Percentage: Project created float, percentage of parking space used.
 Equals to (sum(required_car_parking_spaces)/(Total Nights))

+## 3. Project Plan:
+A. Load all data in local SQL database.
+B. Query all necessary fields from various tables for dashboard.
+C. Connect SQL server query to Power BI interface.
+D. Create new fields in Power BI that will assist in data visualization.
+E. Develop visual dashboard product that answers stackholder's questions.